Oferlis/Oferlis/README.md

 I'm Ofer, a Full-stack developer, passionate about new technologies and learning new skills!

-- 🔭 I’m working at Kyndryl Israel
+- 🔭 I work at Kyndryl Israel
 - 🌱 I’m currently learning React and open-source contributing
 - 👯 I’m looking to collaborate on ANYTHING
 - 📫 How to reach me: Github/LinkedIn